pradoshcodes/JUnit4-5-Testing/README.md

 Both JUnit4 and JUnit5 are well supported by most Java IDEs like IntelliJ IDEA, Eclipse, and NetBeans.
 You can run tests directly from the IDE.

-## Contributing

-Contributions are welcome!
-Please fork this repository, create a new branch, and submit a pull request.
-Make sure your code adheres to the existing style and includes relevant test cases.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-This README provides a comprehensive overview of your repository, guiding users on how to set up, understand the differences between JUnit4 and JUnit5, write tests, and follow best practices.